RedHatGov/sre-workshop-dashboard/workshop/content/lab1.1_sre.md

 ## Summary

 In this lab we discussed what Site Reliability Engineering is, why it's beneficial to implement and how we can get started.
-Next we're going to discuss some important terminology that SRE team use to describe how their systems are performing, and how to measure how much risk is in the system.
+Next we're going to discuss some important terminology that SRE teams use to describe how their systems are performing, and how to measure how much risk is in the system.